kyverno/website/content/en/docs/Writing policies/writing-policies-mutate.md

                 imagePullPolicy: "Always"
 ```

-## JSONPatch - RFC 6902
+## RFC 6902 JSONPatch

-A JSON Patch rule provides an alternate way to mutate resources.
+A JSON Patch provides a precise way to mutate resources.

 [JSONPatch](http://jsonpatch.com/) supports the following operations (in the 'op' field):
 * **add**